Skip to main content

 Although piecewise linear interpolation is widely used, particularly in plotting routines, it suffers from a discontinuity in the derivative at each point.
 This results in a function which may not look smooth if the points are too widely spaced.
 We next consider a more challenging algorithm that uses cubic polynomials.

-This page titled 5.2: Piecewise Linear Interpolation is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Jeffrey R. Chasnov via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.2: Piecewise Linear Interpolation is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Jeffrey R. Chasnov via source content that was edited to the style and standards of the LibreTexts platform.